adgh-dev/curs-devops/Week_13/Theory/README.md

 - Tasks: Units of action that combine a module and its arguments along with some other parameters.

-- Playbooks: An ordered list of tasks along with its necessary parameters that define a recipe to configure a system.
+- Plays: An ordered list of tasks along with its necessary parameters that define a recipe to configure a system.

+- Playbooks: yaml file containing one ore more plays

 - Roles: Redistributable units of organization that allow users to share automation code easier.
+Roles enable us to reuse and share our Ansible code efficiently.
+They provide a well-defined framework and structure for setting your tasks, variables, handlers, metadata, templates, and other files.
+This way, we can reference and call them in our playbooks with just a few lines of code while we can reuse the same roles over many projects without the need to duplicate our code.

 ### Ansible Playbooks

-The main feature of Ansible we will use in the lab is the playbook.

-ansible-playbook example:
+Playbooks are the simplest way in Ansible to automate repeating tasks in the form of reusable and consistent configuration files.
+Playbooks are defined in YAML files and contain any ordered set of steps to be executed on our managed nodes.

+As mentioned, tasks in a playbook are executed from top to bottom.
+At a minimum, a playbook should define the managed nodes to target and some tasks to run against them.

+In playbooks, data elements at the same level must share the same indentation while items that are children of other items must be indented more than their parents.

+Let’s look at a simple playbook to get an idea of how that looks in practice.

 ```
 ---
   # Play1 - WebServer related tasks